Kentucky Derby winner Rich Strike not running in Preakness – KION546

 Rich Strike’s incredible charge past the leaders down the stretch at Churchill Downs after not being in the Derby field became one of the biggest upsets in sports.
 The owners, Reed and jockey Sonny Leon had all never won the race.

+Adding to the impressive tale, Rich Strike had only one once before and had been claimed for $30,000 — pennies in racing and unlikely for Derby-caliber horses.

+Neither Reed nor the Maryland Jockey Club immediately responded to a messages seeking comment.

-With Rich Strike pointing to the Belmont, the Preakness appears to be a wide open race with horses back from the Derby, potentially including Zandon and fourth-place finisher Simplification.
-Trainer Chad Brown is also expected to enter Early Voting.
+With Rich Strike pointing to the Belmont, the Preakness appears to be a wide-open race with horses back from the Derby, potentially including Zandon and fourth-place finisher Simplification.
+Trainer Chad Brown, who saddles Zandon, is also expected to enter Early Voting.

+Horse racing has had two recent Triple Crown winners: American Pharoah in 2015 and Justify in 2018.
+Each was trained by Baffert, who is currently serving a suspension in Kentucky for medication violations that is being observed in Maryland and elsewhere.
+Baffert transferred Derby horses Taiba and Messier to former assistant Tim Yakteen.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports